 #4 General Security

-The last thing Apple does to fight number spoofing (among other things) is investing heavily in security.
+The last thing Apple does to fight number spoofing (among other things) is invest heavily in security.

 Apple infrastructure is quite secure, even when compared to other major tech companies.

-It’s very difficult to forcefully hack into Apple systems, and that’s why FaceTime spoofing remains difficult.
+It’s very difficult to forcefully get into Apple systems, and that’s why fake FaceTime calling remains difficult.